 Is worse.

-So yeah, he identifies as an 18-year-old.
+So, yeah, he identifies as an 18-year-old.

 He identifies as a high school senior.

-See how ridiculous this is.
+See how ridiculous this is?

-Of course it's ridiculous.
+Of course, it's ridiculous.

 Only liberals would fall for this crap or believe this crap.

-Now, on to that issue of basketball.
+Now, onto that issue of basketball.

-Of these young kids that play ball.
+This video is going viral of these young kids that play ball.

-And you know, I gotta say that again, is it is it one of those things where, oh, I'm just getting old, you know, back in the good old days type of thing that's just gonna be perpetual, or is there really something here?
+And, you know, I got to say that, again, is it one of those things where, oh, I'm just getting old, you know, back in the good old days type of thing that's just going to be perpetual.

-Because all the other, all the other, basically, it's like it's like everybody who's either in college and and below has like no basketball etiquette.
+Because all the other, all the other, basically, it's like it's like everybody who's either in college and below has like no basketball etiquette.

 They don't even know how to play.